nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_qos.rst

 *****************************

 You can use the :ref:`nrf_desktop_config_channel` to configure the module or read the configuration.
-The module provides the following configuration options:
+The module is a configuration channel listener and provides the following configuration options:

 * ``sample_count_min``
    Minimum number of samples needed for channel map processing.